 - No "right way"; teams must establish conventions themselves

-- Requires more discipline; easier to create messy code
+- Asks for more discipline; easier to create messy code

-- More DevOps responsibility (managing Node.js processes, clustering, etc.)
+- More DevOps responsibility (managing Node.js processes, clustering)

 Hiring pool: Massive.
 Any Node.js developer can learn Express in days.

-Performance: Very good to excellent.
-Can handle 100K+ requests/second if optimized well.
+Performance: Strong to excellent.
+Can handle 100K+ requests/second when optimized.

-Timeline: MVP in 8–12 weeks (longer setup, but fast execution afterward).
+Timeline: MVP in 8–12 weeks (longer setup, faster execution afterward).

 Cost: Low to high depending on optimization.